kellydunn/clover/README.md

 - gstreamer-0.10
 - gstreamer-plugins-base-0.10

-## TODOs
+## roadmap

-- autoconf
+- specify your own video effects through some sort of configuration file
-- Learn how to code in C :P
+- refactor into an actual C project :P / improve build process
+- integrate into a full gstreamer command line mixin